bids-standard/bids-specification/src/02-common-principles.md

     `hh:mm:ss[.000000]`
     For example `13:45:30`.

--   Note that, depending on local REB/IRB ethics board policy, date time information does not need to be fully detailed.
+-   Note that, depending on local ethics board policy, date time information may not need to be fully detailed.
     For example, it is permissible to set the time to `00:00:00` if reporting the exact recording time is undesirable.
-    However, for privacy protection reasons, it is generally RECOMMENDED to shift dates, as described below, without completely removing time information, as time information can be useful for research purposes.
+    However, for privacy protection reasons, it is RECOMMENDED to shift dates, as described below, without completely removing time information, as time information can be useful for research purposes.

 -   Dates can be shifted by a random number of days for privacy protection reasons.